-"You'll want it," said young Alec Cunningham.
-"Why, I don't see that we have any clue at all."
-"There's only one," answered the Inspector.
-"We thought that if we could only find--Good heavens!
-Mr. Holmes, what is the matter?"
+'You'll want it,' said young Alec Cunningham.
+'Why, I don't see that we have any clue at all.'
+'There's only one,' answered the Inspector.
+'We thought that if we could only find----- Good heavens!
+Mr Holmes, what is the matter?'
 My poor friend's face had suddenly assumed the most dreadful expression.
 His eyes rolled upwards, his features writhed in agony, and with a suppressed groan he dropped on his face upon the ground.
 Horrified at the suddenness and severity of the attack, we carried him into the kitchen, where he lay back in a large chair and breathed heavily for some minutes.
-Finally, with a shame-faced apology for his weakness, he rose once more.

-"GOOD HEAVENS!
-WHAT IS THE MATTER?" severe illness," he explained. " I am liable to these sudden nervous attacks."
-"Shall I send you home in my trap?" asked old Cunningham.
+Finally, with a shamefaced apology for his weakness, he rose once more.
+'Watson would tell you that I have only just recovered from a severe illness,' he explained.
+'I am liable to these sudden nervous attacks.'
+'Shall I send you home in my trap?' asked old Cunningham.